JarnoBoks/oh-influx2timescale/README.md

 ## Additional information:

 * By default the script exports all pre-existing Influxdata to TimescaleDB.
 I had one table that was to big to be exported from InfluxDB (received timeouts).
-You can change the amount of data that will be exported by changing the ‘range’ items in the schema-flux.
+I used the *numbers_ret45d* migration to overcome the timeout.
+Obviously this implies that any older data is lost, but for my usecase this was no issue.
 * See the documentation of the JDBC persistance for openHAB to clean up links from items to none existing tables at https://www.openhab.org/addons/persistence/jdbc/#maintenance
 * In order to let the script function, the JDBC persistancestrategy is setup with this yaml.